karimsheriff/Jumia_web_scrapping/README.md

 # Jumia_web_scrapping
-In this project i scrapped data from Jumia online store in 2 categories ,then i loaded products_data with discount on it into json_file and the other which have no discount in another file.
+In this project i scrapped data from Jumia online store in 2 categories ,then i stored it into mongodb , then i extracted products_data with discount  into json_file and the other which have no discount in another file.

 utilies_file ---------> is the modules i created and used to scrape the data.